harryrabin/bun-patchbay/README.md

 PatchBay supports cookies right out of the box... with an important caveat.

-As a current limitation of the Fetch specification, only a single `Set-Cookie` header can be set in a `Response`.
+A current limitation of the Fetch specification is that only a single `Set-Cookie` header can be set in a `Response`.
-While some platforms/environments have non-standard fixes for this, Bun sticks to the spec – so, to get around this limitation, PatchBay exposes a home-rolled and easy-to-use cookie API for you, which under the hood maintains a single cookie called `__PBCookie` containing JSON text of all the cookies you set.
+While some runtimes have non-standard fixes for this, Bun sticks to the spec – so, to get around this limitation, PatchBay exposes a home-rolled and easy-to-use cookie API for you, which under the hood maintains a single cookie called `__PBCookie` containing JSON text of all the cookies you set.

+If you pack your static assets with PatchBay using the `launch` or `build` scripts, Webpack will inject the necessary code to keep cookies working on the client completely transparently, whether they are served by PatchBay or by a dedicated static asset host.

-To parse this and set the individual cookies client-side, you just need to add the following snippet to the head of your HTML page (a bundler script that rolls this into your static assets with WebPack is on the roadmap).
+However, for edge cases, this should not be insurmountable.
+For a simple solution, just add the following snippet to the head of your HTML page.

 ```html
 <script type="text/javascript">